How to expose Home Assistant publicly with SSL with duckdns and Nginx Proxy Manager

 First create a duckdns account and setup the DuckDNS addon.
 If you have your own domain you can add a subdomain A record to resolve to your public IP and not use DuckDNS at all.

-in duckdns addon configuration add your duckdns Domain e.g. my.ducksdns.org and set the token
+In the duckdns addon configuration add your duckdns Domain e.g. my.duckdns.org and set the token

 Router